PrimeCryptoCoin/PrimeAI-Paper-Wallet/README.md

 Notice of Copyrights and Licenses:
 ---------------------------------------
-The bitaddress.org project, AI Power Grid (PrimeAI) software and embedded resources are copyright bitaddress.org.
+The bitaddress.org project, PrimeAI software and embedded resources are copyright bitaddress.org.

-The AI Power Grid name and logo are not part of the open source license.
+The PrimeAI name and logo are not part of the open source license.

 Portions of the all-in-one HTML document contain JavaScript codes that